Unplanned-Pregnancy-Help-Parenting-Ready

 Even with assistance, childcare is expensive.
 Are there any licensed daycare centers that have openings?
 Do you have any trusted family members or friends that might be able to help out with a day or two?
 Will your child have a safe environment with trusted adults while you are working?

-The good news is that there are assistance programs to help you with housing, groceries, health insurance, cell phone, daycare and more.
+The good news is that if you are ready to parent, there are assistance programs to help you with housing, groceries, health insurance, cell phone, daycare and more.
 You’ve likely heard of WIC, SNAP, and Title XIX.
 They are all federal assistance programs for food, education and health insurance.
 Many Hearts pregnancy counselors can work with you to connect you to the resources that you need in your community.
 You’ll most likely need to continue working to make ends meet, but these resources and programs are an excellent way to supplement your income for a period of time.

 In addition to financial resources, there are often other resources to turn to for parenting advice and caring for your new baby.
 You can check out a book or two from the library, sign up for parenting classes, or join a ‘new moms’ group in person or even online.